 Houston Wrongful Death Lawyers

 Wrongful Death Attorneys in Texas with $10+ Billion Won for Clients

 There is nothing more devastating than losing someone you love in an accident, especially when caused by another party's reckless or negligent actions.
 At Arnold & Itkin, we have worked on some of the most difficult and emotional wrongful death cases you could ever imagine.
 Spouses who lost their life partners.
 People who lost family members.
 Each time we take on a case like this, it's serious to us.
 The emotion is high.
 The stakes are higher.
 We have the experience to help you through these types of cases, and we'll fight as hard as we can for you.

-When you look at our track record, you'll see that there isn't a firm in Houston or in Texas that has accomplished what we have in the last 10 years.
+When you look at our track record, you'll see there isn't a firm in Texas that's accomplished what we have in the last 10 years.
 That's because we're all in for our clients.
 No matter what.

 Why You Can Trust Our Houston, Texas Wrongful Death Law Firm

 - We have won billions of dollars on behalf of our clients.